VitalyRomanov/VitalyRomanov.github.io/projects/_posts/2023-03-03-Learning-to-Key-Value-Store-From-Scratch.md

 Besides basic functionality, I believe the following features should be implemented:
 1. Automatic switching between read and write modes
 2. Iterating over keys and values
-3. Loading and saving procedures
+3. Loading and saving procedures (for supporting structures)
-4. Possibility of using custom serializer
+4. Possibility of using a custom serializer
 5. Automatic sharding (for file systems with 4gb limit for file, and possibly for multiprocessing access)
 6. Automatic management of context, since probably only one instance of the same storage should be opened for write at once
 7. Vacuuming